 One in every six average weight women had been diagnosed with migraine disease while one in four obese women had been diagnosed with migraine disease.
 Even after ruling out other factors such as high blood pressure and smoking the migraine risk was still higher among overweight women and the risk rose with higher weight.

-Unfortunately the study relied on the women to self report the information, which can be a limited method of data collection because it requires the subjects to remember and accurately report.
-However, the results in this study echo the findings of previous research studies on weight and migraine prevalence.
+Unfortunately, the study relied on the women to self-report the information, which can be a limited method of data collection because it requires the subjects to remember and accurately report.
+However, the results of this study echo the findings of previous research studies on weight and migraine prevalence.

 The researchers said it is possible that the gastrointestinal issues associated with migraine disease cause women to alter their eating habits or that the effects of exertion, a common migraine trigger, causes them to modify their exercise habits.
 However, the study did not address the possible explanations for the correlation.
 These possible links are pure speculation.